Kairotic/liveloom/paper/paper.md

 \begin{subfigure}[t]{0.25\textwidth}
 \caption{Satin weave}
 \end{subfigure}
-\caption{Fundamental weave structures, shown with binary 'draft' structure (top), simulated weave with light warp and dark weft (middle), and simulated weave with alternating light and dark warp and weft (bottom)}
+\caption{Fundamental weave structures, shown with binary 'draft' structure (top), simulated weave with light warp and dark weft (middle), and simulated weave with alternating light and dark warp and weft (bottom).
+These different structures lead to different physical properties and therefore uses [@Emery].}
 \end{figure}

 \flushleft

-The weaving process involves a weft thread going over and under the warp threads, following one of a large possibilities of patterns, for example creating tabby, twill or satin structures (see Fig. xxx).
+The weaving process involves a weft thread going over and under the warp threads, following one of a very large range of possible patterns, for example creating tabby, twill or satin structures (see Fig. xxx).
 Selective warp threads are pulled forward, creating a new gap or shed between the pulled and non-pulled warp threads, through which the weft travels in a straight line.
 When the warp threads are returned, the weft is trapped inside, and the next shed is prepared.

 ## Weaving technology